jaxernst/alarm-bets/README.md

 2. Spin up the hardhat node and send funds the wallets:

 ```
-yarn deploy-local
+pnpm deploy-local
 ```

-3. In a new shell window, run the interface: `yarn client`
+3. In a new shell window, run the interface: `pnpm client`

 4. Add the hardhat network (Chain Id: 31337) to you browser wallet if not already added.
 (Metamask Note: If you see 'nonce too high' error, go to settings and click 'reset activity tab data')